firedrakeproject/firedrake/demos/higher_order_mass_lumping/higher_order_mass_lumping.py.rst

     solver = LinearSolver(A, solver_parameters={"ksp_type": "preonly", "pc_type": "jacobi"})

 .. note::
-    We inform PETSc to not solve anything by passing an dictionary of options.
-These options tell PETSc to only do a simple Jacobi pre-conditioning step, which for our case solves our diagonal system exactly.
+    We inform PETSc to not solve the system by passing a dictionary of options.
+These options tell PETSc to only do a Jacobi pre-conditioning step, which for our case inverts the mass matrix.

 Now we are ready to start the time-stepping loop::